thenashfactor/apple-homework/README.md

 ### Forecast

 Forecast objects are initialized with a raw address.
 The raw address is geocoded on initialization and passed into the OpenWeatherClient.forecast_for_address method.
 This method is leveraged to make an API call to retrieve the current and daily forecasts and return a populated Forecast object.

+Forecasts are cached for 30 minutes by postal code.
+Caching is unavailable if postal code does not exist.

 #### Methods